Courtesi/search_engine/README.txt

 USING SEARCH
      - Once index is completed and execution stops on its own after a few seconds, set buildIndex to False and relaunch main.py
-     - Type your search query in the console followed by the return/enter key
+     - Type your search query in the search box from the GUI that pops up
-     - If you want to stop execution, hit the return/enter key as the query